dalalsunil1986/Condoc/README.md

 # Condoc
-An app for doctors and confeences.
+An app for doctors and conferences.
 Not for production usage; just a test project.